Glyphack/Glyphack/content/blog/huec/index.md

 ## Timer

 Then I started looking into timers.
-Timers was the ultimate goal for me.
+Timers were the ultimate goal for me.
 I wanted my light to turn on every day.
 But turning on using the on and off command meant that I have to have some device controlling the light.

 I started looking into other characteristics and I didn't find anything related timers.